thomaspernet/DataAnalysisPy/DataAnalysisPy.md

 -   pearson_resid

 	-   The Pearson residual table looks at the association between the rows and columns.
-It tells which row, for a given column, has a larger proportion than expected
+It tells which row, for a given column, has a more significant proportion than expected
 	-   The darker values highlight cells with a positive association between the corresponding row and column variables.
 	-   The lighter values highlight a negative association between the corresponding row and column variables.